Auto Transport Scams and Auto Transport Companies to Avoid

 What do I do if I’m the victim of an auto transport scam?

 You can report an auto transport scam to the Federal Trade Commission (FTC).
-The FTC may not be able to resolve your issue, but your report is shared with law enforcers and used to investigate cases of fraud, scams and bad business practices.
+The FTC may not be able to resolve your issue, but your report is shared with law enforcers and used to investigate cases of fraud, scams, and bad business practices.
 You may help someone else avoid using a fraudulent auto transport company in the future.

 About Montway Auto Transport